PhD Architectural History and Theory. The Martin Centre for Architectural and Urban Studies, University of Cambridge, 1993

 Bachelor of Architecture.
 University of Nottingham, 1985.
 1st Class Honors and RIBA East-Midlands President's Prize

 BA Architecture and Environmental Design.
 University of Nottingham, 1981.
 Ist Class Honors and Shimeld Architecture Prize

 Professor Nute has been a Fulbright scholar and research associate at the University of California, Berkeley, a Japanese Ministry of Education Scholar, a Japan Foundation Research Fellow, and a Japan Society for the Promotion of Science Research Fellow, all at the University of Tokyo, as well as a visiting teaching fellow at the University of Tasmania, and a visiting research fellow at the University of Queensland, Australia.

-He is the author of This Here Now: Japanese Building and the Architecture of the Individual (2021); Naturally Animated Architecture: Using the Natural Movements of the Sun, Wind and Rain to Bring Indoor Spaces and Sustainable Practices to Life (2018), John Yeon and the Landscape Arts of China and Japan (2010); Place, Time and Being in Japanese Architecture (2004); and Frank Lloyd Wright and Japan (1993/2000), winner of the 1994 International Architectural Monograph Award from the American Institute of Architects.
+Professor Nute's research focuses on transcultural aspects of Japanese architecture.
+He is the author of The Constructed Other: Japanese Architecture in the Western Mind (2021); This Here Now: Japanese Building and the Architecture of the Individual (2020); Naturally Animated Architecture: Using the Natural Movements of the Sun, Wind and Rain to Bring Indoor Spaces and Sustainable Practices to Life (2018), John Yeon and the Landscape Arts of China and Japan (2010); Place, Time and Being in Japanese Architecture (2004); and Frank Lloyd Wright and Japan (1993/2000), winner of the 1994 International Architectural Monograph Award from the American Institute of Architects.